-- 2.5.1 Local air quality regulations are still evolving and gradually becoming more stringent as industrial activities and transportation systems expand and the impact of local air quality on human health is better understood.
-The reduction of the EU NO2 limit values from 200 μ g/m3 in 19858 to 40 μ g/m3 in 1999, 9 along - 7.
-The "New European Drive Cycle". - 8.
-Air Quality Standards for Nitrogen Dioxide, Directive 85/203/EEC, 7 March 1985. - Limit values for sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead in ambient air, Directive 99/30/EC, now Directive 2008/50/EC.

-with further subsequent reductions enabled in the EU Daughter Directive 99/30/EC, are examples.
-In 99/30/EC, the annually averaged NO2 limit of 40 μ g/m3 had a 50 per cent margin of tolerance when it was introduced in 2001 and then reducing annually by equal percentages to a margin of zero by 2010, so that the stringency gradually increases over the ten-year period.
+2.5.1 Local air quality regulations are still evolving and gradually becoming more stringent as industrial activities and transportation systems expand and the impact of local air quality on human health is better understood.
+The reduction of the EU NO2 limit values from 200 μ g/m3 in 19858 to 40 μ g/m3 in 1999,9 along with further subsequent reductions enabled in EU Daughter Directive 99/30/EC, are examples.
+In Daughter Directive 99/30/EC, the annually averaged NO2 limit of 40 μ g/m3 had a 50 per cent margin of tolerance when it was introduced in 2001 and then reduced annually by equal percentages to a margin of zero by 2010, so that the stringency gradually increased over the ten-year period.
 Given the continued expansion of most industry sectors, technological improvements to airport-related emissions sources must be made if these increased stringencies are to be met.

 2.5.2 In recognition of growing pressures from possible local air quality and climate effects, coupled with the predicted continued growth in air traffic, aviation stakeholders have set out their goals and vision for the future of aircraft emissions in the medium and long term.
-Those set by the Advisory Council for Aeronautics Research in Europe (ACARE) and the National Aeronautics and Space Administration (NASA) in the U.S. are two examples.
+Those set by the Advisory Council for Aeronautics Research in Europe (ACARE) and the National Aeronautics and Space Administration (NASA) in the United States are two examples.